Create a Webhook

 Note: A webhook will not trigger on local environments such as localhost.

-To perform this create action via APIs, refer to the Create a webhook API request.
+To perform this create action via APIs, refer to the API request.

-Additional Resource: After creating a webhook, you can refer to our Webhook Integrations guide that lists various examples of automating particular tasks using Webhooks and third party services/apps.
+Additional Resource: After creating a webhook, you can refer to our guide that lists various examples of automating particular tasks using Webhooks and third party services/apps.